|Moving to France > Registering, importing or buying a car in France|

 Speed restrictions in France - how fast NOT (...)

 The procedure for reregistering a British car is as follows.

-1. *Contact the Customer Service Dept for the make of your car and ask for a Certificate of Conformity (attestation d’identification) which proves the car complies with required standards in France.
+Contact the Customer Service Dept for the make of your car and ask for a Certificate of Conformity (attestation d’identification) which proves the car complies with required standards in France.
 The cost will vary depending on manufacturer.
 Newer vehicles may include this in the documentation

-The whole process can take from 3 to 12 weeks but is actually less complicated than it sounds
+The whole process is actually much less complicated than it used to be.

 You do NOT pay road tax in France.
 It is included in the price of your ’carte grise’